silverer/adhd_employ_study_3/README.md

 4. `calculate_adhd_scores_public.R` sums participants' scores on the ADHD symptom severity screener without using the proprietary algorithm.
 To prevent file reference issues, replace `source("calculate_adhd_scores.R")` with `source("calculate_adhd_scores_public.R")`.
 The results will be similar.

+5. `Screen Positive Study 3 Cleaning and Analysis.Rmd` is a markdown file identical to the main cleaning and analysis file, but using a different method to allocate participants into ADHD and non-ADHD groups (exploratory analysis).

 ## Input files

 1. `data/data_adhd.csv` contains the original survey data collected from Qualtrics from the ADHD subsample.
 This is available to researchers upon request.